-Therapeutic Group Home: A Department of Behavioral Health and Developmental Services (DBHDS) licensed therapeutic, community-based residential group home for youth under the age of 18.
-Youth over 18 may only be placed in the program with approved license stipulations from DBHDS.
+Therapeutic Group Home1: A Department of Behavioral Health and Developmental Services (DBHDS) licensed therapeutic, community-based residential group home for youth under the age of 18.
 Service is billed daily and includes room and board, daily supervision, case management, and supplemental therapies (i.e., groups, individual, family).
 Service is billed as a flat fee per day.

-• Therapeutic Group Home Parenting with Child: A Department of Behavioral Health and Developmental Services (DBHDS) licensed therapeutic, community-based residential group home for youth under the age of 18 and their child.
-Service includes parenting skill development.
-Youth over 18 may only be placed in the program with approved license stipulations from DBHDS.
+• Therapeutic Group Home Parenting with Child^{1,3,5}: A Department of Behavioral Health and Developmental Services (DBHDS) licensed therapeutic, community-based residential group home for youth under the age of 18 and their child.
+Service includes parenting skill development'.
 Service is billed daily and includes room and board for the youth and child, daily supervision, case management, and supplemental therapies (i.e., groups, individual, family).
 Service is billed as a flat fee per day.